NOMINATIONS ARE NOW OPEN

 Commercial

-Most well maintained, attractive and visual impact
+Most well maintained, attractive, environmental sustainability and visual impact

 Allotments